• Skip to primary navigation

 key ingredients to make this recipe

-• Pork belly: Or substitute with thinly sliced bacon, chicken thighs, or beef.
+• Pork Belly: or substitute with sliced pork shoulder, chicken thighs, or beef.

 sauce ingredients to make this recipe